netcreateorg/netcreateorg.github.io/pages/download.md

 We're in the process of working through requirements for a downloadable double-clickable version of Net.Create.
 If you want to be notified of Net.Create news, please let us know through our [Contact Form](/contact/)
 ### The Command-line Version

 Net.Create is built on a Node.JS, React and D3 core and uses npm to manage its packages.
-If you've got a computer running MacOS, are comfortable with command line work (or willing to experiment), have admin control over your computer, and have a basic understanding of GitHub, we can help.
-[Contact us](/contact/) for more info.
+If you've got a computer running MacOS, are comfortable with command line work (or willing to experiment), have admin control over your computer, and have a basic understanding of GitHub, you can fork the repo at [http://github.com/netcreateorg/netcreate-2018/](http://github.com/netcreateorg/netcreate-2018/)